 - They had significantly lower scores for cognitive ability, reading and mathematics

-- 57 percent of those in mainstream schools had special educational needs (SEN).
+- 57% of those in mainstream schools had SEN

-Henderson C, Macdonald S, Haye's Midwifery, a textbook for Midwives.
-Philadelphia Balliere Tindall, 2004
+Henderson C, Macdonald S. Mayes midwifery: a textbook for midwives.
+Philadelphia: Bailliere Tindall, 2011.

 In this section